Fitness Volt

 1. Place a bench in front of a cable pulley machine and adjust the pulley to its highest setting.

-2. Grab the handle in your right hand and sit in a position so that your right side is facing the pulley machine.
+2. Grab the handle in your right hand and sit on the bench so your right side is facing the pulley machine.

 4. To get a full lower lat contraction, touch your elbow to your hip bone.